thevjay/Tinder/fend/README.md

 - -- Get the feed and add the feed in the store
 - -- build the user card on feed

+- -- Edit Profile Featues
+- -- Show Toast Message on save of profile
+- -See all my connections